 I have spent 4 days in the land of fire and ice and I loved every single minute of it!
 It’s so hard to decide which place I liked the most because every single piece of Icelandic land is unique and gorgeous.
-From infinite hills to abrupt mountains, it is all full of beauty!
+From infinite hills to abrupt mountains, it’s all full of beauty!

-1. Jokulsarlon Glacier
+1. Jokulsarlon Glacier Lagoon

-3. Blue Lagoon
+3. The Blue Lagoon

 4. Skogafoss Waterfall

 With so many beautiful waterfalls, it was a challenge to choose my favorite one but I think I’ll go with Skogafoss.
 The waterfall combined with the moss-covered hills look out-of-this-world.
 Although it is not the biggest one, it has its own charm and beauty.

 I know you’ll be tempted to spend less time in Reykjavik and more seeing the wonders of Iceland but the city is actually beautiful and unique and it deserves a full day of sightseeing.

 You can visit the Hallgrímskirkja, and the beautiful streets in the city center or even visit the Open Air Museum where you will get the chance to see traditional Icelandic homes.
 Also, let’s not forget about the Harpa!

 With so many beautiful places it’s tough to choose only 5 but I did my best.
 I hope that Iceland is on your travel bucket list.
 If not, make sure to add it and visit it as soon as possible.
 Tourism is on the rise and soon you might not be able to enjoy all these beautiful places by yourself.
 I hope you have enjoyed my top 5 must-see places in Iceland.